Compressed Hypothesis Testing: To Mix or Not to Mix?: Efficient Algorithms for Hypothesis Testing with Mixed Observations

-The messages exchanged between variable nodes and check nodes are the probabilities that a random variable $X_i$ is abnormal.
-More precisely, the message sent from a variable node $X_i$ to a check node $Y^j$ is the probability that the variable node $X_i$ is abnormal, namely $P_{X_i \rightarrow Y^j}(X_i~\text{is abnormal})$, based on local information gathered at variable node $X_i$.
+In our message passing based algorithm, messages are exchanged between variable nodes and check nodes.
+The messages are the probabilities that a random variable $X_i$ is abnormal.
+More precisely, the message sent from a variable node $X_i$ to a check node $Y^j$ is the probability that the variable node $X_i$ is abnormal, namely $\Pb_{X_i \rightarrow Y^j}(X_i~\text{is abnormal})$, based on local information gathered at variable node $X_i$.
 Similarly, the message sent from a check node $Y^j$ to a variable node $X_i$ is the probability that the variable node $X_i$ is abnormal based on local information gathered at variable node $Y^j$.
 For example, Fig. \ref{fig:message}(a) shows the message sent from a check node $Y^1$ to a variable node $X_2$, which is the probability that $X_2$ is abnormal given observation $y^1$ and incoming messages from $X_4$ to $Y^1$, $X_5$ to $Y^1$, and $X_8$ to $Y^1$.
 Fig. \ref{fig:message}(b) illustrates the message from a variable node $X_2$ to a check node $Y_1$, which is the probability that $X_2$ is abnormal when we consider the incoming message from $Y^2$ to $X_2$.
-The message $\mathfrak{m}$ from a check node $Y^j$ to a variable node $X_i$ is expressed as a function of incoming messages from neighbors of $X_i$ and $Y^j$, and given by
+The message $\mathfrak{m}$ from a check node $Y^j$ to a variable node $X_i$ is expressed as a function of incoming messages from neighbors of $X_i$ and $Y^j$, i.e., $\cQ(X_i)$ and $\cQ(Y^j)$ respectively, and given by

 where $f(\cdot)$ is a function calculating the probability of $X_i$ being abnormal based on incoming messages from its neighbor variable nodes and realized observation $y^j$.
-The message $m$ from a variable node to a check node is expressed by
+The message $\mathfrak{m}$ from a variable node to a check node is expressed by

 where $h(\cdot)$ is a function calculating the probability of $X_i$ being abnormal based on incoming messages from check nodes.
 In the same way, we calculate the probability that $X_i$ is normal.